imagment/Silver-Cplusplus/README.md

 vector < int > findObjects(string name, variant < vector < int > , int > number);
 ```
 `isAlive` function checks if a object exists. <br>
-`seek` function takes an object name as input and returns a vector of integers.
-Each integer in the vector represents the number property of objects in the workspace that have the specified name. <br>
 `all` function returns all object IDs that exists in the current workspace <br>
 `findObject` function takes two inputs:

 A name (string) of an object.
 A vector of numbers (or a single number).
 It returns a vector of object IDs (int).
-These IDs correspond to objects in the workspace that match both the specified name and any of the specified numbers.
+These IDs correspond to objects in the workspace that match the specified name and any specified numbers.

 ### Object Movement